 Where you’ll find it

-You can buy freshly harvested Tasmanian seafood, including oysters and mussels, from marine farms including the Freycinet Marine Farm near Coles Bay, and Spring Bay Seafoods, at Triabunna—an award-winning certified organic seafood producer specialising in premium blue mussels and farmed and wild-caught scallops.
+You can buy freshly harvested Tasmanian seafood, including oysters and mussels, from marine farms including the Freycinet Marine Farm near Coles Bay, Melshell Oyster Shack and Spring Bay Seafoods, at Triabunna—an award-winning certified organic seafood producer specialising in premium blue mussels and farmed and wild-caught scallops.

-Visit traditional fish punts on the St Helens waterfront like the Blue Shed Restaurant, Providore and Fishmonger to buy local fish and seafood, or pick up a parcel of freshly cooked fish and chips from the Captain’s Catch.
-You can also buy fresh, tasty seafood at Salty Seas Seafood Market in St Helens, The Fish Van in Triabunna and Tasmanian Coastal Seafoods at the Gulch in Bicheno.
-Restaurants along the coast specialise in local seafood—including Spring Vale Wines, where you can savour local seafood matched with fine wines, in their pop-up vineyard seafood restaurant among the vines on the estate, and Granite Seafood and Bar in Bicheno.
+Visit traditional fish punts on the St Helens waterfront like Skippers Restaurant to buy local fish and seafood, or pick up a parcel of freshly cooked fish and chips from Skippers and The Wharf Bar & Kitchen.
+You can also buy fresh, tasty seafood at The Fish Van in Triabunna, The Lobster Shack and Tasmanian Coastal Seafoods at the Gulch in Bicheno.
+Restaurants along the coast specialise in local seafood—including Spring Vale Wines at Mels Kitchen, where you can savour local seafood matched with fine wines, in their pop-up vineyard seafood restaurant among the vines on the estate.

 The east coast is one of Tasmania’s premier wine-producing regions.
-Visit cellar doors at vineyards along the coast, including Darlington Vineyard at Orford, Devils Corner and Freycinet Vineyard at Apslawn and Gala Estate, Milton Vineyard, and Spring Vale Wines at Cranbrook to sample wines and chat to the winemakers.
+Visit cellar doors at vineyards along the coast, including Darlington Vineyard at Orford, Devils Corner and Freycinet Vineyard at Apslawn and Gala Estate, Craigie Knowe, Milton Vineyard, and Spring Vale Wines at Cranbrook, Overtime Vineyard at Bicheno to sample wines and chat to the winemakers.

 You can also try the Ironhouse range of handcrafted beers, stouts, wine, vodka and whisky at the BrewHaus café and bar at White Sands Estate, Four Mile Creek.
 Priory Ridge Wines, located in the small settlement of Priory Ridge, three kilometres from St Helens, is a boutique vineyard specialising in pinot noir and sauvignon blanc wines.